openaq/openaq-info/FAQ.md

 You can read more about the OpenAQ team [here](https://openaq.org/#/about?_k=oby6q5).

-Anyone who is using data aggregated from the OpenAQ system, helping build the platform or building on top of the platform      in some fashion, and/or interacting with our community around air inequality is part of the OpenAQ Community.
+Anyone who is using data aggregated from the OpenAQ system, helping build the platform, or building on top of the platform in some fashion, and/or interacting with our community around air inequality is part of the OpenAQ Community.
 Here's a map of our platform's usage to date (accessed Nov 2019) from Google Analytics:

 ![](https://user-images.githubusercontent.com/6357273/69098274-3e640a00-0a26-11ea-8987-1195f3fe3a7c.png)